-How to Make Sashimi at Home
+How To Make Sashimi At Home

 Sashimi is actually the most simple style to make.
-Many Japanese markets have pre-shaped fillets ready for sushi and sashimi.
-This is perfect for making sushi at home because it means less work and less waste.
-Often, the fillets are approximately 1 1/2 to 2 inches wide and anywhere from 1/2 to 1 inch high.
+Many Japanese markets have pre-shaped fillets ready for purchase.
+This is perfect for making sashimi at home because it means less work and less waste.
+Often, the fillets are approximately 1 1/2 to 2 inches wide and anywhere from 1/2 to 1 inch thick.
 The length varies, but they can be a few inches long to up to 6 (usually).
 If these are not available, try to trim your purchased fish into something along these lines.
-It doesn’t need to be perfect, and in fact, you can make sashimi just about any shape you want, the consistency and perfection sought in sushi restaurants is primarily for presentation.
-At home… who cares?
-To make sashimi, simply cut the fish against the grain into pieces approximately 1/4 of an inch thick, retaining the previous height and width proportions.
-The grain of the fish is usually readily apparent, so this should not be difficult.
-Generally speaking, the larger steakfish are well suited for sashimi as they are easily cut into the rectangles people expect to see as sashimi.
-Smaller, lighter fish are harder to serve this way, however have sashimi styles of their own.
-Ika (squid) for example is often scored and piled up folded over on itself when presented sashimi style on a plate.
-But again, eat what you like how you like it.
+It doesn’t need to be perfect, and in fact, you can make sashimi just about any shape you want.
+The consistency and perfection sought in sushi restaurants is often for presentation.
+There are a few different cutting methods, as previously mentioned, and cutting against the grain is typically recommended.
+At home… It’s your food so do as you like, but it does make for a more tender cut.